bitluni/IPSnifferPrinter/README.md

 2. Upload to esp32 with huge app setting
 3. Turn on printer

+# Node-RED Flow Version

+Try nodeRedFlow.JSON
+It's only posting a UDP packet with the data to my TTS.
+But you can use the payload to do whatever.

 Only stable printer I found:
 https://aliexpress.bitluni.net/periPage (affiliate link that  supports my lab)